python-windrose/windrose/docs/index.rst

    API <api.rst>

-A windrose, also known as a polar rose plot, is a special diagram for representing the distribution of meteorological datas, typically wind speeds by class and direction.
+A windrose, also known as a polar rose plot, is a special diagram for representing the distribution of meteorological data, typically wind speeds by class and direction.
 This is a simple module for the matplotlib python library, which requires numpy for internal computation.